-You qualify for an Early Retirement Pension if, upon termination of employment, you have attained age 55 and have 20 or more Years of Service.
-You may continue to earn Years of Service toward qualifying for the Early Retirement Pension even though you may not earn additional benefits under the Plan (e.g., after December 31, 2007 because the Plan is frozen).
+You qualify for an Early Retirement Pension if, upon termination of employment, you have attained age 55 and have 5 or more years of Credited Service.
+You may continue to earn years of Credited Service toward qualifying for the Early Retirement Pension even though you may not earn additional benefits under the Plan (i.e., after December 31, 2009 because the Plan is frozen).

-If you qualify for the Early Retirement Pension, your monthly benefit will be equal to your Accrued Pension at December 31, 2007, reduced for early commencement (i.e., commencement before the first day of the month following age 65).
-You may defer the start of payments until age 65, or even up until plan mandated distribution on April 1st following your attaining age 701⁄2.
+If you qualify for the Early Retirement Pension, your monthly benefit will be equal to your Accrued Pension at December 31, 2009, reduced as applicable for early commencement (i.e., commencement before the first day of the month following age 65).